 Our starting point is the centrality of dysfunction in several body systems that is conducive to multiple impairment, limitation and disease.
 We postulate that if we can identify diverse social determinants that simultaneously affect an individual, changes could be observed across a number of body systems that will be involved in generating compound health outcomes.
 Here we follow the Generalized Health Impact model by White et al. (2013) that showed how a combination of social determinants (stress, poverty or quality of housing) generated a range of host responses encompassing more than one health condition.
-This model informed our approach to the choice of social determinants and for measuring multimorbidity.
+This model informed our approach to the choice of social determinants and for measuring multimorbidity and multiple functional limitations.

-1.2 Measuring multimorbidity
+1.2 Measuring multimorbidity and multiple functional limitations

 Multimorbidity has been measured by a range of methods.
 In primary care settings, indices based on diagnostic or pharmaceutical data have been used such as Charlson Index, Adjusted Clinical Groups System or Cumulative Illness Index Rating Scale (Diederichs, Berger & Bartels, 2011, Huntley at al., 2012).
 Multimorbidity estimates in general populations are based on a simple unweighted enumeration of the number of diseases.
 The most common definition is “the co-occurrence of two or more diseases within a person” (Van den Akker et al., 1998) but different cut-off points have been used too (Marengoni et al., 2011).
 In our study this measure will be called basic multimorbidity in order to distinguish it from two other measures.
 The limitation of the concept of basic multimorbidity is that it leads to very high estimates among old people (55% to 98% between studies) which may be less informative than other definitions (Marengoni et al., 2011).
 Neither does it differentiate between the co-occurrence developing within one body system and two or more systems.
-Multimorbidity may have a larger impact on overall health if it arises out of disparate conditions (such as physical and mental health) rather than closely related comorbidities (Piette and Kerr, 2006).
+Multimorbidity may have a larger impact on overall health if it arises out of disparate conditions (such as physical and mental health) rather than closely related comorbidities (Piette and Kerr, 2006, Yarnall et al., 2017).

 The construct of complex multimorbidity addresses these issues.
 It has been defined as “the co-occurrence of three or more chronic conditions affecting three or more different body systems within one person without an index chronic condition” (Harrison et al., 2014, p.
 8).
 Individuals with chronic conditions in 3+ body systems may require more complex care, as chronic conditions in different body systems are likely to compete for treatment, while conditions within the same system are more likely to be complementary (Piette and Kerr, 2006).
 With regard to the theories of ageing based on dysregulation of body systems described earlier, we argue that complex multimorbidity might be a more appropriate measure for ageing people than basic multimorbidity.

-The third measure of multiple functional limitations reflects the knowledge that the proportion of old people with physical impairments and limitations in multiple body systems increases with age (Burden of Disease Network Project, 2004, Jindai et al., 2016).
+Finally, the measure of multiple functional limitations provides an idea of the impact of multimorbidity on the ageing population.
 Functional limitations are defined as restrictions in performing vital situation-free physical actions needed in everyday life (Verbrugge and Jette, 1994).
+This aspect is important as some morbidities (e.g. high blood pressure) may have less of an impact on the quality of life than others (e.g. arthritis).
+The measure of multiple functional limitations reflects the knowledge that the proportion of old people with physical impairments and limitations in multiple body systems increases with age (Burden of Disease Network Project, 2004, Jindai et al., 2016).
 Most studies have explored prevalence and effects of single impairments or functional limitations but we know less about the relationships between combined burden of impairments and functional limitations and social determinants (Burden of Disease Network Project, 2004).

 1.3 Social determinants